marlopenaga/Active-Directory-Home-Lab-2024/README.md

 4. We are going to be prompted to enter a Username and Password that exist in the Active Directory
 - These credentials can be one of the **Employees** that we created or our **Admin account**
 - If you want to use an **Employees Log in** go back to the DC VM and browse in the **Active Directory Users and Computers** and under the **Employees** OU double-click any of the list.
 The password should be the universal password that was in the **PowerShell** script
-- And again it is good to keep note of all the log in credentials for this lab for reference
+- And again, it is good to keep note of all the log in credentials for this lab for reference

 ![now we can connect to our domain lets select one of our employees to log into the domain](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/3c0c1552-29fd-4e83-a66a-5effea8bc418)